 At this, the curtain descends, not only marking the ending of this Episode, but also the beginning of our Critical Review.

-So far, in our journey with Abram, we have seen God slowly and methodically revealing Himself and His plans for Abram.
-We have also seen that following each of these revelations, there has been a period of testing—with this latest revelation proving to be no exception.
-In this case, however, Abram wasn’t being tested by fear for his own safety, the lure of riches, or the threat of warfare, but by the Silence of God as he waits for Him to honor His promises.
+So far in our journey with Abram, we have seen God slowly and methodically revealing Himself and His plans for Abram.
+We have also seen that after each of these revelations, there has been a period of testing—with this latest revelation proving to be no exception.
+In this case, however, Abram wasn’t being tested by fear for his own safety, the lure of riches, or the threat of warfare but by the Silence of God as he waits for Him to honor His promises.

 The Test of Silence—

 or, Learning to Walk in the Light of the Last Revelation

 I’m inclined to think that after such an exhilarating experience as the covenant-cutting ritual, Abram was expecting to see God act on his behalf immediately.
 After all, what would be the point of any further delay…

 - Both he and Sarai were already well past childbearing ages, so the birth of a son now would still be a miracle for which God would get the glory;

 - Having lived in the Land of Promise for ten years and having paid their dues there by now, they had already waited long enough; and,